PaulC91/shinyauthr/README.md

 shinyApp(ui = ui, server = server)
 ```

+## Details

+When the login module is called, it returns a reactive list containing 2 elements:

+- `user_auth`
+- `info`

+The initial values of these variables are `FALSE` and `NULL` respectively.
+However,
+given a data frame or tibble containing user names, passwords and other user data (optional), the login module will assign a `user_auth` value of `TRUE` if the user supplies a matching user name and password.
+The value of `info` then becomes the row of data associated with that user which can be used in the main app to control content based on user permission variables etc.

+The logout button will only show when `user_auth` is `TRUE`.
+Clicking the button will reset `user_auth` back to `FALSE` which will hide the button and show the login panel again.

+You can set the code in your server functions to only run after a successful login through use of the `req()` function inside all reactives, renders and observers.
+In the example above, using `req(credentials()$user_auth)` inside the `renderTable` function ensures the table showing the returned user information is only rendered when `user_auth` is `TRUE`.

 ## Cookie-Based Authentication

-To enable cookie-based automatic login for returning users, you must create your own functions to save and load session info in a database.
+Most authentication systems use browser cookies to avoid returning users having to re-enter their user name and password every time they return to the app. `shinyauthr` provides a method for cookie-based automatic login, but you must create your own functions to save and load session info into a database with [persistent data storage](https://shiny.rstudio.com/articles/persistent-data-storage.html).

 The first required function must accept two parameters `user` and `session`.
 The first of these is the user name for log in.
 The second is a randomly generated string that identifies the session.
 The app asks the user's web browser to save this session id as a cookie.

 The second required function is called without parameters and must return a data.frame of valid `user` and `session` ids.
 If the user's web browser sends your app a cookie which appears in the `session` column, then the corresponding `user` is automatically logged in.

 Pass these functions to the login module via `callModule(shinyauthr::login, ...)` as the `cookie_setter` and `cookie_getter` parameters.
-A minimal example is below.
+A minimal example, using [RSQLite](https://rsqlite.r-dbi.org/) as a local database to write and store user session data, is below.

 ```r
 library(shiny)